Vicomtech/EusQuAD/readme.md

 If you use this dataset, please, cite the following paper:

-(INCLUDE SEPLN PAPER WHEN/IF PUBLISHED)
+(INCLUDE SEPLN PAPER REFERENCE WHEN/IF PUBLISHED)